-Tool theft is growing in the UK with the statistics indicating that 98% of businesses are highly concerned about stolen tools and vans.
-Van thefts have tripled in recent years and as an estimate, a van is broken into every 23 minutes.
-We've heard plenty of stories from our customers of tools being stolen from the back of their van and you can only imagine the effect it has had on them, especially for sole traders and small businesses relying on a van for their job.
-Stolen tools or damaged vans in most cases mean days or even weeks of missed work.
+Tool theft is growing in the UK, indicating that 98% of businesses are highly concerned about stolen tools and vans.
+Van thefts have tripled in recent years, and as an estimate, breaking into a van happens every 23 minutes.
+We've heard plenty of stories from our customers of thieves stealing tools from the back of their van.
+You can only imagine the effect it has had on them, especially for sole traders and small businesses relying on a van for their job.
+Stolen tools or damaged vans, in most cases, mean days or even weeks of missed work.

 Don't become a victim

-Your insurance will cover your costs if you're a victim to vehicle or equipment theft, but why would you have to deal with all this hassle to replace the van or tools when you can prevent it being stolen in a first place?
-Vehicle security should be the top priority especially when it comes to commercial vehicles because they are a lifeblood of the business.
-Thieves always look for the simplest way to get to your van and tools so don't make stealing from you easy for them.
-There is a big chance that having realised that your van is too difficult to break into they might move on.
+Your insurance will cover your costs if you're a victim of vehicle or equipment theft.
+But why would you have to deal with all this hassle to replace the van or tools when you can prevent them from being stolen in the first place?
+Vehicle security should be the top priority, especially when it comes to commercial vehicles because they are the lifeblood of the business.
+Thieves always look for the simplest way to get to your van and tools, so don't make stealing from you easy for them.
+There is a significant chance that having realised that your van is too challenging to break into, they might move on.

 Our 10 top tips for keeping your van and tools safe